 - Common Mistakes To Avoid On Your Forehand

-The fundamental requirement for a solid shot is the proper grip.
+The fundamental requirement for a solid shot is the correct grip.
 This is particularly true for the forehand.
 As there are times when very strong forces are used during the movement, a firm grip is essential.
 Furthermore, the grip should be comfortable in the hand throughout the stroke.

 If you look at your tennis racquet’s butt cap, you’ll find that the grip has an octagonal shape.
 We position the racquet head perpendicular to the ground to better understand.
 Mark the different bevels of the grip with numbers ranging from 1 to 8, beginning with the number one spot and moving clockwise.

 The numbers show the location of the index finger’s knuckle and the little finger’s palm.
-There are three basic grips with distinct characteristics, particularly for the forehand: Eastern Grip, Semi-Western Grip & Western Grip.
+There are three basic grips with distinct characteristics, particularly for the forehand: Eastern Forehand Grip, Semi-Western Forehand Grip & Western Grip.